nataliaspeck/git-guide/README.md

 `git reset --hard COMMIT_HASH`: this command clear all the changes of a commit.

 Important: supposing you want to reset the last commit, you need to put the penultimate commit hash in the reset command.

+## remote

+To add a remote repo in your Git, you can use `git remote add REMOTE_NAME`

+To list your configured remote repos, you can `git remote`